RicardoIT-Web/diners-3star-restaurant/README.md

 #### The Home page
-Where some sites demontrate some django functionality on the landing page ie. the home page, for this project, the landing page shows the basic features one would expect to see for a restaurant site.
-The User is greeted with a main hero image, together with a Navbar and footer to guide the user to other features of the site, which covers some of the User Stories listed below.
+Where some sites demonstrate some django functionality on the landing page ie. the home page, for this project, the landing page shows the basic features one would expect to see for a restaurant site.
+The User is greeted with a main hero image, together with a Navbar, offcanvas navbar and footer to guide the user to other features of the site, which covers some of the User Stories listed below.

 ![Home page](/media/wireframes/homepage_wf.jpg)